Nebraska Commission on Housing

 The Executive Committee is comprised of a Chairperson and a Vice-Chairperson.
 In addition to the officers, the Executive Committee shall include the past Chairperson by virtue of the office, the Chairpersons from the Standing Committees, and the Commission Coordinator.
 This committee is responsible to the Commission and makes recommendations for the development and review of such items as the agenda, minutes, by-laws, etc.

-Ryan Durant and Lee Ann Heflebower serve as Chair and Vice-Chair, respectively, of the Commission’s Executive Committee.
+Lee Heflebower and Amy Thelander serve as Chair and Vice-Chair, respectively, of the Commission’s Executive Committee.

 The Continuum of Care Committee